-The turnaround time (TAT) of this test is 15 days.
+The turnaround time (TAT) of this test can be found on the Variantyx website, which begins at the time of sample receipt.
 If elected, the turnaround time for FISH testing is 3-5 days.
 For trio testing, the timing starts when the last sample is received.
 Please note that the following scenarios will likely result in extension of the turnaround time (1) in the event the direct fetal DNA sample does not pass QC or is determined to be insufficient for testing, requiring extraction from the cell cultures or collection of a new sample; (2) when the test is sent for orthogonal confirmation at an external laboratory.
 Additionally, turnaround time may rarely be extended beyond the published range for extenuating circumstances including, but not limited to, shipping delays, natural disasters, equipment outages, etc.